-The Council moved Action 2 Alternative 3 to consider but rejected section at their August 2016 meeting, after determining that the increasing 8-year rebuilding yield stream for 2017 through 2019 was duplicative of another alternative currently in the document that uses the mean ABC for the 8-year rebuilding period.
+The Council moved Action 2 Alternative 3 to considered but rejected section at their August 2016 meeting.
+They determined the increasing 8-year rebuilding yield stream for 2017 through 2019 was duplicative of another alternative currently in the document that uses the mean ABC for the 8-year rebuilding period.